morph3/gizligizli/README.md

 Gizli gizli means sneaky sneaky in Turkish.
 Thanks to [twitch](https://www.youtube.com/watch?v=42b6JGSbaAo&t=258s) for being a good naming inspiration :D

-Hides shellcode inside PE icons using steganography and creates a PE that executes the hidden shellcode.
+Gizligizli hides shellcode inside PE icons using steganography and creates a PE that executes the hidden shellcode.

 All written in Python.

-*** This project is highly experimental, might require you to do manual modifications in the code.
-Only works on windows ***
+*** This project is highly experimental, might require you to do some modifications in the code.
+Works on windows only ***

 # Introduction